Cultured Guru Logo

 Ideal Toppings for Veggie Burgers

 You can use whatever burger toppings you enjoy most.
-We used arugula, mustard, red onion, and fresh cucumber for the pictures.
+For the pictures, we used arugula, mustard, red onion, and fresh cucumber.

 Some other toppings I suggest trying: